Tests: Common tests for heart conditions explained, including frequently asked questions.

 Mental ability tests can be used if you’re struggling with your memory or thinking skills, and are part of the process for diagnosing dementia.
 Senior Cardiac Nurse Emily McGrath hears from Professor Lisa Cipolotti.

 A CT scan can be used to diagnose a stroke and other brain problems, as Professor Joanna Wardlaw explains to Senior Cardiac Nurse Emily McGrath.

-Watch our short video on how to measure your own blood pressure at home, and get tips on choosing a blood pressure monitor.
+Discover how to measure your own blood pressure at home, and get tips on choosing a blood pressure monitor.

 A Doppler test is a quick and painless way to detect blood flow.
 Professor Charles McCollum tells Senior Cardiac Nurse Emily McGrath more about Doppler tests.

 Magnetic resonance imaging (MRI) is increasingly used to diagnose and give information on heart conditions.
 Professor John Greenwood tells Senior Cardiac Nurse Emily McGrath what a cardiac MRI scan involves.

 Associate Medical Director Dr Mike Knapton tells Senior Cardiac Nurse Emily McGrath why it's important to get your blood pressure checked

 An exercise stress test (also called exercise ECG) is often used to diagnose coronary heart disease.
 BHF Professor Ajay Shah tells our Senior Cardiac Nurse Emily McGrath more about how it works and what it involves.